Prioritize Books

 1. Right-click a book in the Prioritize Books panel and select the option Set prioritization limits (advanced).

-2. This opens a menu below the book showing three additional ways to further prioritize this book:
+2. Three advanced options show ways to further prioritize this book:

 3. Use the dropdown menus to reveal options for prioritizing this book.